trangdtk-vnu/ecosystem-reviews/index.md

   </p>

   <p>
-    The focus is on meta-analyses of empirical evaluations of the ex-post literature with a global perspective and the ambition to become living evidence.
+    The focus is on meta-analyses of empirical evaluations of the ex-post literature that synthesize the most recent information available and ideally have the ambition to become living evidence.
 Turning systematic reviews and meta-analyses into living evidence is particularly indicated as carbon prices will change over time.
   </p>

   <p>